Mexican Armed Forces: Leadership

 Officially, as there is no Minister of Defense, the Mexican military's two components are not under the command of a single commander except the President, who is Supreme Commander of the Armed Forces (Comandante Supremo De Las Fuerzas Armadas).
 According to the Constitution of Mexico the President is the Army's only five-star general.
 This is comparable to most other countries with a presidential system of government, such as the United States.
 Instead, a Secretary, who is a serving officer—an Army four-star general or a Navy admiral—heads each department and branch (The Secretariats of National Defense and the Navy).
 Each minister serves in a dual capacity: as a full cabinet member reporting to the President, and as the operational commander of their branch, but because of politics and rank, the Navy is subordinate to the Army.

-Moreover, the Air Force commander and his staff are attached to Army headquarters; no Air Force officer has risen to the hierarchy's most trusted, senior positions.
+Moreover, the Air Force commander and his staff are attached to the Secretariat of National Defense; no Air Force officer has risen to the hierarchy's most trusted, senior positions.
 This subordination has allowed the Army to identify its organization as the "Secretariat of National Defense" (Secretaría de la Defensa Nacional—SEDENA).
 As a result, the Army chief holds the nominal title of "Secretary of Defense."
 The President picks the secretaries, who do not have to serve as such for his entire presidential term (sexenio, sexennium, six-year term).
 During the PRI's single-party rule, ministerial selection was a strict, pro-forma exercise by seniority.
 However, both Presidents Ernesto Zedillo (1994–2000) and Vicente Fox (2000–06) strayed from precedent and reached down to the junior levels to select "more progressive" officers to lead the forces.
 The Army and the Navy are regionally organized, with central, national headquarters in Mexico City and subordinate, regional headquarters.
-Historically, this has proven to be effective because military's main deployments have been domestic.
+Historically, this has proven to be effective because the military's main deployments have been domestic.
 Troops are stationed throughout the country to serve as a continuing presence of authority and to allow for an immediate critical response.
 Dispersion by regional military zones has facilitated local recruitment of non-commissioned officers (Army sergeants, Navy petty officers) and enlisted men and women, allowing them to be stationed near family during their military service, an important cultural consideration.
 On the other hand, mobility is expected of commissioned officers to give them experience, and historically, to prevent any senior officer from remaining too long and becoming a warlord.